Megacheira: Taxonomy

 Several subdivisions within the group are recognised including Jianfengiidae (including Fortiforceps, Jianfengia, Sklerolibyon and possibly Parapeytoia) which are known from the Early Cambrian of China, as well as the Cheiromorpha (containing at least Yohoia, Haikoucaris, and Leanchoiliidae), known with certainty from the Early-Mid Cambrian of North America, China and Australia, which is distinguished from Jianfengiidae by having a fewer number of body segments (20+ in Jianfengiidae, as compared to typically only 11 to 13 in Cheiromorpha).
 The monophyly of Megacheira is uncertain, with some studies recovering the group as paraphyletic.
+The latest unambiguous megacheiran is the leanchoiliid Lomankus from the Upper Ordovician of North America.

-Parapeytoia, which formerly misinterpreted as a radiodont was later suggested to be a member of this group.
+Parapeytoia from the Cambrian of China which was formerly misinterpreted as a radiodont was later suggested to be a member of this group.
 Possible megacheirans include Enalikter described from the Silurian of the United Kingdom, and Bundenbachiellus from the Early Devonian of Germany; due to their possession of great appendage-like cephalic appendages.
-However, their relationship to megacheirans has been questioned, due to the uncerain homology of their appendages.
+However, their relationship to megacheirans has been questioned, due to the uncertain homology of their appendages.
 Kootenichela has been suggested to be a chimera of various arthropod taxa.
-Previous inclusion of some "bivalved" genus such as Forfexicaris, Ovalicephalus, and Occacaris to Megacheira was questioned by later investigations.
+Previous inclusion of some "bivalved" genera such as Forfexicaris, Ovalicephalus, and Occacaris to Megacheira was questioned by later investigations.
 The Late Cambrian Orsten taxon Oelandocaris typically considered to be a crustacean relative, has also been suggested in some studies to be a megacheiran.

 Relationship to other arthropods

-Megacheirans are either suggested to be stem-group chelicerates or stem-group arthropods, with the former hypothesis based on the chelicerae-like morphology of the great appendages alongside neuroanatomy and the presence of a reduced labrum resembling those of modern chelicerates, it being argued that chelicerae and the great appendages are homologous structures.
+Megacheirans are either suggested to be stem-group chelicerates (the group containing arachnids, sea spiders and horseshoe crabs, among other extinct groups) or stem-group arthropods outside the split between Chelicerata and the other major group of living arthropods, Mandibulata (which includes crustaceans, insects, centipedes and millipedes, among others).
+The former hypothesis is based on the chelicerae-like morphology of the great appendages, alongside neuroanatomy and the presence of a reduced labrum resembling those of modern chelicerates.
+The proponents of this hypothesis argue that chelicerae and the great appendages are homologous structures.
 Other studies suggest that the megacheirans are stem-group arthropods based on the argument that the great appendages are homologous to the frontal appendages of stem-group arthropods like Isoxys and radiodonts.
 This identity is disputed, with other authors suggesting that the frontal appendages of radiodonts are homologous to the labrum of modern arthropods.
+Some studies have suggested based on brain and nervous system anatomy that while some megacheirans are stem-chelicerates, others are stem-mandibulates.